magento/merchdocs/src/sales/billing-agreements.md

 ## Related Orders

-Contains the list of the orders placed using current Billing Agreement
+This tab displays the list of the orders placed using the current billing agreement.

 ![Billing Agreement View]({% link images/images/sales-billing-agreement-related-orders-tab.png %}){: .zoom}
 _Billing agreement related orders tab_